-When many people think of the best universities in the US, they think of the Ivy League – a group of eight highly ranked private universities.
+When many people think of the best universities in the US, they call to mind the Ivy League – a group of eight highly ranked private universities.

 However, while the resources available to the country’s top private institutions can mean that they dominate the upper echelons of university and college rankings, the best public universities in the US should not be overlooked.
 Most public universities in the US are state universities, operated by the state government, and are often grouped into “systems”.

 Every US state is required to have at least one public university, although some of the larger states may have many public universities.
 Such institutions will often offer discounted tuition fees for students who are residents of the state.

 Based on data collected by The Wall Street Journal/Times Higher Education US College Rankings, we’ve put together a list of the top 100 public universities in the US.

 The best public universities can be found across the US, but there are clusters of high-ranking institutions in California and New York.
-Just over 20 of the best public universities are present in the top 100 of the overall US College Rankings.
+Some 25 of the best public universities are present in the top 100 of the overall US College Rankings.

-The WSJ/THE US College ranking is a more student-centred ranking because of its emphasis on student outcomes and student engagement.
-The results of the THE US Student Survey for the ranking, we were unable to conduct a survey in 2020 because of the coronavirus pandemic.
+The WSJ/THE US College Rankings is a more student-centred ranking because of its emphasis on student outcomes and engagement.
+While previously we have used results from the US Student Survey for the ranking, we were unable to conduct a survey in 2020 because of the coronavirus pandemic.
 Instead, we have used data from the 2019 survey to inform this year’s ranking.
 The full methodology can be found here.